Static Keyword In C++ And Java - C++ Programming Tutorial

 Total 2 objects created

-2) Static Member Methods: Static member functions can be defined in C++ and Java.
-Static methods are class members with the following restrictions:
+Static Member Methods: In both C++ and Java, static member functions can be implemented.
+These methods are class members that come with specific limitations:

 Example